ePaperInnovation/PL_smallEPD/readme.md

 ## Installation

-Please check whether you have an actual release of the Arduino IDE installed or download the latest version from [here](https://www.arduino.cc/en/Main/Software).
+Please check whether you have an actual release of the **Arduino IDE** installed or download the latest version from [here](https://www.arduino.cc/en/Main/Software).

-### Ading Adafruit Feather nRF52840 board
+### Adding Adafruit Feather nRF52840 board
-Next please [add](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather/arduino-bsp-setup) Adafruit Feather nRF52840 Express board to the Arduino IDE: Please go to FILE > PREFERENCES and add `https://www.adafruit.com/package_adafruit_index.json` as an **Additional Board Manager URL**.
+Next please [add](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather/arduino-bsp-setup) **Adafruit Feather nRF52840 Express** board to the Arduino IDE: Please go to FILE > PREFERENCES and add `https://www.adafruit.com/package_adafruit_index.json` as an **Additional Board Manager URL**.
 After restart of the IDE please open the **Boards Manager** from the **Tools -> Board** menu and install **Adafruit nRF52 by Adafruit**.
-It will take a few minutes to finish installing the cross-compiling toolchain and tools associated.
+It will take a few minutes to finish installing the cross-compiling toolchain and associated tools.
+Finally, after connecting the board via USB, please select the newly appeared serial COM port for your device under **Tools --> Port** and you should be ready to go for flashing your own programs!

+### Adding the library Adafruit_GFX
+This library is part of the Arduino **Library Manager**.
+Please search for `Adafruit GFX` within the Manager and download this library.

 ### Adding the library PL_smallEPD
-(This library is part of the Arduino **Library Manager**.
-Please search for `PL_smallEPD` within the Manager and download the library, that’s it!)
-Please download this library from Github to your local Arduino/library folder.
-After restarting the Arduino IDE you can find the first examples at FILE > EXAMPLES > PL_smallEPD > EXAMPLES.
+Please download the library from this Github repo to your local Arduino/library folder.
+After restarting the Arduino IDE you can find the first examples under **File > Examples > PL_smallEPD > Examples**.

 ### Example: Hello World!